Galois groups and cohomological functors: Introduction

 Theorem A gives a new restriction on the structure of maximal pro-$p$ Galois groups of fields as above.
-Indeed, it implies that if the defining relations in such a group $G=G_F(p)$ are changed within $G_{(3)}$, then the resulting group cannot be realized as a Galois group in this way (see Corollary \ref{only one Galois group} for a precise statement).
+Indeed, it implies that if the defining relations in such a group $G=G_F(p)$ are changed within $G_{(3)}$ and the cohomology ring is changed, then the resulting group may not be realized as Galois group in this way (see Corollary \ref{only one Galois group} for a precise statement).
 In particular, Theorem A directly implies the classical Artin--Schreier theorem, asserting that elements of absolute Galois groups can have only order $1$, $2$, or $\infty$ (Remark \ref{examples}(2)).

 Our proofs of Theorems A, C, D are based on the bijectivity of the Galois symbol homomorphism $K^M_*(F)/qK^M_*(F)\to H^*(G_F)$, proved by Rost and Voevodsky (with a patch by Weibel), where $K^M_*(F)$ is the Milnor $K$-ring of $F$; see \cite{Voevodsky03a}, \cite{Voevodsky11}, \cite{Weibel09}, \cite{Weibel08}.
 The bijectivity of the Galois symbol in degree $2$ was proved earlier by Merkurjev and Suslin \cite{MerkurjevSuslin82}.
 Specifically, the proofs of Theorems A and the second equivalence in Theorem C use the bijectivity of this map, the proof of the first equivalence in Theorem C uses its bijectivity in degree $2$, and that of Theorem D uses only its injectivity in degree $2$.